-Onset of these symptoms may occur months to years after a Benicar regimen begins.
+Onset of these symptoms may occur months or even years after a Benicar regimen begins.

 Later in 2012, dozens of similar cases were observed at Mayo Clinic and other centers, prompting one researcher to speculate that the findings represented “the tip of the iceberg.”

 The following year, the FDA conducted its own review of 23 serious Benicar adverse event reports involving patients with severe diarrhea and weight loss.
-Similar to the Mayo Clinic study, all patients in the FDA review showed improvement after discontinuing olmesartan.
+Similar to the Mayo Clinic study, all patients in the FDA review showed improvement after they stopped taking the drug.

 Another 2013 study, published in the American Journal of Gastroenterology, found damage to intestinal villi (tiny structures that aid digestion) with olmesartan use.

 Lawsuit filings show approximately 20 studies and case reports linking olmesartan products to gastrointestinal problems.